mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 >
 > As the Master of Enterprise heads out of the Shoranan Habitat and into the wider belt space of the Shoranan Cluster, the Hezeera vessel is lying in wait, intent on inflicting damage on the character’s vessel – but not to destroy it or board it.
 >
 > Aurora Jax knows the Shoranan Cluster well, and the space routes used in and out of it.
-The Hezeera vessel waits, on auxiliary power to mask its drive signature, in the shadow of a 5,000 metre lump of rock known as Hudrus’s Folly.
-The Master of Enterprise has to pass within 5 kilometres of Hudrus’s Folly en-route to Vinen Radical and, as the ship passes, the Hezeera ship springs its ambush.
+The Hezeera vessel waits, on auxiliary power to mask its drive signature, in the shadow of a 5,000 meter lump of rock known as Hudrus’s Folly.
+The Master of Enterprise has to pass within 5 kilometers of Hudrus’s Folly en-route to Vinen Radical and, as the ship passes, the Hezeera ship springs its ambush.
 >
 > It powers-up as the Master of Enterprise draws level with the Folly and then accelerates to reach a parallel trajectory and draw within beam laser range (their ship has a mining pulse laser mounted in the port turret, and a single beam laser in the starborard).
 Hezeera aims for the cargo area of the Master of Enterprise, but intends simply to inflict a single hit on the craft before turning and accelerating out towards Spindrift Radical.
 >